rafifrzd/E-Commerce-Business-Analysis-SQL/README.md

 ### **1. Annual Revenue and Cancelled Orders**

 E-Commerce main business metrics consist of Revenue and Cancelled Orders.
-The insight that are provided are as follows:
+The insight that are provided are as follows: <br>

-Revenue: Annual Revenue & Top 3 Most Sold Products Cancelled Orders: Annual Cancelled Order & Order Cancellation Reasons
+**Revenue**: Annual Revenue & Top 3 Most Sold Products <br>
+**Cancelled Orders**: Annual Cancelled Order & Order Cancellation Reasons <br>

 <details>
   <summary>Click to see query:</summary>